How to Become a Speech-Language Pathologist in Kentucky

-Career projections for SLPs reflect this flourishing community.
-Over the decade leading up to 2030 the number of Kentucky SLP jobs is forecast to increase by 25%, well above the national rate for this field of 19%.
+A growing community of speech-language pathologists across Kentucky ensures that children and adults in the Bluegrass State have access to high-quality speech-language therapy services.
+Career projections reflect this flourishing community.
+Over the decade leading up to 2030, the number of Kentucky SLP jobs is forecast to increase by 25%, well above the national rate of 19%.
 That amounts to an average of 210 SLP job openings per year across the state.

 Featured Programs:

-To join this rapidly growing profession you’ll need to be licensed by the state.
-This is where the standards start for that high quality of care.
-It’s not an easy path, but it’s one with a lot of rewards for both you and your community.
+To join this rapidly growing profession, you’ll need to be licensed by the state.
+This is where high-quality care begins.
+It’s not an easy path, but it offers rewards for both you and your community.
+You’ll follow these steps to become a speech-language pathologist in Kentucky by earning your SLP license through the state’s Board of Speech-Language Pathology and Audiology:

-Step 1.
-Complete a Qualifying Master’s Degree Program in Speech-Language Pathology
+Step 1: Complete a Qualifying Master’s Degree Program in Speech-Language Pathology

 Foundational Courses for SLP Graduate Degrees

-Completing an undergraduate program in the field of communication sciences and disorders provides the most direct route to earning a master’s degree in the same field.
+Completing an undergraduate program in communication sciences and disorders provides the most direct route to earning a master’s degree in the same field.
+You can still pursue a master’s degree in SLP if you possess an undergraduate degree in another field.
+You’ll need to complete several prerequisite courses or a pre-professional program before commencing your graduate studies.

-You’ll just need to complete several prerequisite courses or a pre-professional program before commencing your graduate studies.
-Most institutions that offer SLP graduate programs gladly accommodate incoming students from a variety of undergraduate backgrounds by offering foundational courses online to facilitate an easy transition to graduate-level coursework.
+Most institutions that offer SLP graduate programs accommodate incoming students from a variety of undergraduate backgrounds by offering foundational courses online to facilitate an easy transition to graduate-level coursework.

 Graduate Courses and Clinical Practicum

-• Diagnosis of Communicative Disorders
+• Diagnosis of Communicative Disorders – Assessment techniques and diagnostic protocols

-• Advanced Language Disorders
+• Advanced Language Disorders – Complex language impairments across the lifespan

-• Advanced Fluency Disorders
+• Advanced Fluency Disorders – Stuttering, cluttering, and related conditions

-• Motor Speech Disorders
+• Motor Speech Disorders – Dysarthria, apraxia, and neurological conditions

-• Professional Issues in Communicative Disorders
+• Professional Issues in Communicative Disorders – Ethics, evidence-based practice, and professional standards

 You must complete at least 9 months of full-time professional experience, including at least 1,260 practice hours, through a clinical fellowship before you can become licensed in Kentucky.
-You can also complete your fellowship on a part-time basis, although it must be finished within a 24-month timeframe.
+You can also complete your fellowship on a part-time basis, but it must be finished within a 24-month timeframe.

 • Your SLP master’s degree transcripts